 3. Shut down before regulators force you to.

 Chipotle closed stores.
-Boar’s Head delayed closure.
-The cost of voluntary shutdown is always less than the cost of forced shutdown — financially, reputationally, and in the engine’s retrieval record.
+Boar's Head delayed closure.
+The cost of voluntary shutdown is always less than the cost of forced shutdown — financially, reputationally, and in the long-term public record.

 4. Build the structural remediation narrative inside 90 days.

 New audit partners named.
 New testing protocols published.
 New leadership accountability documented.
-Owned-domain crisis archive built and indexed for engine retrieval.
+Owned-domain crisis archive built and maintained.

-5. Measure Citation Share weekly during the crisis.
+5. Track media coverage and consumer sentiment weekly during the crisis.

 The Restaurant And Hospitality Layer

 Restaurant and hospitality food crises follow the CPG playbook with one addition: the location-specific dimension.
-A single contaminated location becomes the AI-retrievable record for the entire brand if not managed correctly.
+A single contaminated location can become the brand-wide record if not managed correctly.

 The location-specific protocol: name the location, close the location, audit the location, publish the audit, reopen with documented remediation.
-Don’t let the engine retrieve a brand-wide answer from a single-location event.
+Don't let a single-location event become the brand-wide story.

 What CPG, Restaurant, And Foodservice Brands Should Be Doing Now

-• Publish supplier transparency.
+Publish supplier transparency.
 Named audit partners, testing protocols, traceability documentation.
-Structured.
-Retrievable.

 Food crisis communications is the discipline of managing brand, regulatory, and stakeholder response when a food-safety event — contamination, recall, illness outbreak, or fatality — threatens consumer trust.
 It applies to CPG, restaurant, foodservice, and hospitality brands.